SirBernardPhilip/DoubleAttentionAccentClassification/README.md

 ## Usage

 This repository shoud allow you to train a accent embedding extractor according to the setup described in the paper.
 This accent embedding extractor is based on a VGG-based classifier which identifies speaker identities given variable length audio utterances.
 The network used for this work uses log mel-spectogram features as input.
-Hence, we have added here the instructions to reproduce the feature extraction, the network training and the speaker embedding extraction step.
+Hence, we have added here the instructions to reproduce the feature extraction, the network training and the accent embedding extraction step.

 ### Feature Extraction